Thirst

 Thirst is the craving for potable fluids, resulting in the basic instinct of animals to drink.
 It is an essential mechanism involved in fluid balance.
 It arises from a lack of fluids or an increase in the concentration of certain osmolites, such as sodium.
 If the water volume of the body falls below a certain threshold or the osmolite concentration becomes too high, structures in the brain detect changes in blood constituents and signal thirst.

 Continuous dehydration can cause acute and chronic diseases, but is most often associated with renal and neurological disorders.
 Excessive thirst, called polydipsia, along with excessive urination, known as polyuria, may be an indication of diabetes mellitus or diabetes insipidus.

-There are receptors and other systems in the body that detect a decreased volume or an increased osmolite concentration.
+There are receptors and other systems in the body that detect a decreased fluid volume or an increased osmolite concentration.
 Some sources distinguish "extracellular thirst" from "intracellular thirst", where extracellular thirst is thirst generated by decreased volume and intracellular thirst is thirst generated by increased osmolite concentration.

 Detection

 It is vital for organisms to be able to maintain their fluid levels within very narrow ranges.
 The goal is to keep the interstitial fluid, the fluid outside the cell, at the same concentration as the intracellular fluid, the fluid inside the cell.
-This condition is called isotonic and occurs when the same levels of solutes are present on either side of the cell membrane so that the net water movement is zero.
+When the same levels of solutes are present on either side of the cell membrane, so that the net water movement is zero, the condition is called isotonic.
 If the interstitial fluid has a higher concentration of solutes (or a lower concentration of water) than the intracellular fluid, it will pull water out of the cell.
 This condition is called hypertonic and if enough water leaves the cell, it will not be able to perform essential chemical functions.
 The animal will then become thirsty in response to the demand for water in the cell.
 After the animal drinks water, the interstitial fluid becomes less concentrated of solutes (more concentrated of water) than the intracellular fluid and the cell will fill with water as it tries to equalize the concentrations.
 This condition is called hypotonic and can be dangerous because it can cause the cell to swell and rupture.
 One set of receptors responsible for thirst detects the concentration of interstitial fluid.
 The other set of receptors detects blood volume.